 11. Balance Your Training

 Make sure you address pushing and pulling on both horizontal and vertical planes and attempt to balance the loading.

-If you're bench pressing 400 lbs, but can only do a chest supported row with 50 lbs your shoulder girdle is going to suffer.
+If you're bench pressing 400 pounds, but can only do a chest-supported row with 50 pounds, your shoulder girdle is going to suffer.